On property-$\bm{(R_1)}$ and relative Chebyshev centers in Banach spaces-II: Abstract

 \section{Abstract}

 We continue to study (strong) property-$(R_1)$ in Banach spaces.
-As discussed in \cite{DP1}, this study corresponds to a triplet $(X,V,\mc{F})$, where $X$ is a Banach space, $V$ is a closed convex subset, and $\mc{F}$ is a subfamily of closed, bounded subsets of $X$.
-It is observed that if $X$ is a Lindenstrauss space then $(X,B_X,\mc{K}(X))$ has strong property-$(R_1)$, $\mc{K}(X)$ represents the compact subsets of $X$.
-This concludes that for any $F\in\mc{K}(X)$, $\textrm{Cent}_{B_X}(F)\neq\es$.
+As discussed by Pai \& Nowroji in [{\it On restricted centers of sets}, J. Approx. Theory, {\bf 66}(2), 170--189 (1991)], this study corresponds to a triplet $(X,V,\mc{F})$, where $X$ is a Banach space, $V$ is a closed convex set, and $\mc{F}$ is a subfamily of closed, bounded subsets of $X$.
+It is observed that if $X$ is a Lindenstrauss space then $(X,B_X,\mc{K}(X))$ has strong property-$(R_1)$, where $\mc{K}(X)$ represents the compact subsets of $X$.
+It is established that for any $F\in\mc{K}(X)$, $\textrm{Cent}_{B_X}(F)\neq\es$.
 This extends the well-known fact that a compact subset of a Lindenstrauss space $X$ admits a nonempty Chebyshev center in $X$.
-In this connection we extend our observation that $\textrm{Cent}_{B_X}$ is Lipschitz continuous in $\mc{K}(X)$ if $X$ in a Lindenstrauss space.
-It is observed that if $P$ is a bi-contractive projection in $\ell_\iy$, then $(\ell_\iy, Range (P), \mc{K}(\ell_\iy))$ exhibits the strong property-$(R_1)$.
-Besides, if $V=span \{(1,1\ldots,1\ldots)\}$, then $(\ell_\iy, V, \mc{K}(\ell_\iy))$ exhibits the strong property-$(R_1)$, where $\mc{K}(\ell_\iy)$ represents the set of all compact subsets of $\ell_\iy$.
-Furthermore, stability results for these properties are derived in continuous function spaces, which are then studied for locally constrained subspaces with respect to a subspace of a Banach space.
+We extend our observation that $\textrm{Cent}_{B_X}$ is Lipschitz continuous in $\mc{K}(X)$ if $X$ is a Lindenstrauss space.
+If $Y$ is a subspace of a Banach space $X$ and $\mc{F}$ represents the set of all finite subsets of $B_X$ then we observe that $B_Y$ exhibits the condition for simultaneously strongly proximinal (viz. property-$(P_1)$) in $X$ for $F\in\mc{F}$ if $(X, Y, \mc{F}(X))$ satisfies strong property-$(R_1)$, where $\mc{F}(X)$ represents the set of all finite subsets of $X$.
+It is demonstrated that if $P$ is a bi-contractive projection in $\ell_\iy$, then $(\ell_\iy, Range (P), \mc{K}(\ell_\iy))$ exhibits the strong property-$(R_1)$, where $\mc{K}(\ell_\iy)$ represents the set of all compact subsets of $\ell_\iy$.
+Furthermore, stability results for these properties are derived in continuous function spaces, which are then studied for various sums in Banach spaces.